MichaelLedger/MichaelLedger.github.io/markdowns/developer/developer_20.md

 You can offer your app’s unique capabilities throughout the system by designing custom intents.
 You may also want to create a custom intent that provides the same functionality as a system intent, to offer users more flexibility for incorporating that functionality into a multi-step shortcut.
 Define custom intents and their parameters in an intents definition file.
 Xcode uses this file to generate an INIntent subclass and related data types for each of your intents.
 When the user invokes your shortcut with their voice, Siri starts a dialog to collect the additional information needed to complete the shortcut.
 In the Shortcuts app, the user can make changes to what the shortcut will do when it’s invoked.
 To get an app that integrates custom intents and parameters, see [Soup Chef: Accelerating App Interactions with Shortcuts](https://developer.apple.com/documentation/sirikit/soup_chef_accelerating_app_interactions_with_shortcuts?language=objc) and download the Soup Chef sample app.

+#### Run Script Outputs
+Xcode Version changes:

+Xcode 12: View > Navigators > Reports
+Xcode 6: View > Navigators > Show Report Navigator
+Xcode 5: View > Navigators > Show Log Navigator
+Xcode 4: View > Navigators > View Log Navigator

+Select your most recent Build from the sidebar on the left.
+Then click All Messages in the tab bar to see the output of your Run Script Build Phase.

 #### SwiftUI
 **应用的入口**